 The noise and close proximity of drones can disturb wildlife.
-When viewing marine mammals from the air using a drone: (1) Maintain a 1,000-foot minimum altitude; and (2) avoid buzzing, hovering, landing, taking off, or taxiing near marine mammals (on land or in the water), as these actions may alter animal behavior.
+When viewing marine mammals from the air using a drone: (1) Maintain a 1,000-foot minimum horizontal distance and do not fly directly over marine mammals; and (2) avoid vehicle maneuvers around marine mammals (on land or in the water), as these actions may alter animal behavior.
 Know and follow all local regulations.